-Also, in connection with the Business Combination, the Company issued to NewGen Advisors and Consultants DWC-LLC, a company incorporated in Dubai, United Arab Emirates (the "Class V Shareholder"), one Class V ordinary share of the Company (the "Class V Ordinary Share"), which ATI Class V Ordinary Share has voting rights equal to (1) 26.0% of the total issued and outstanding Class A ordinary shares and ATI Class V ordinary share voting together as a single class (subject to a proportionate reduction in voting power in connection with the exchange by the Sole Shareholder of AARK ordinary shares for ATI Class A ordinary shares pursuant to the AARK Exchange Agreement) and (2) in certain circumstances, including the threat of a hostile change of control of the Company, 51.0% of the total issued and outstanding Class A ordinary shares and Class V ordinary share voting together as a class; provided, however, that such proportionate reduction will not affect the voting rights of the ATI Class V ordinary share in the event of (i) a threatened or actual Hostile Change of Control (as defined in the Business Combination Agreement) and/or (ii) the appointment and removal of a director on the Company Board.
+Also, in connection with the Business Combination, the Company issued to NewGen Advisors and Consultants DWC-LLC, a company incorporated in Dubai, United Arab Emirates (the "Class V Shareholder"), one Class V ordinary share of the Company (the "Class V Ordinary Share"), which Class V Ordinary Share has voting rights equal to (1) 26.0% of the total issued and outstanding Class A ordinary shares and Class V Ordinary Share voting together as a single class (subject to a proportionate reduction in voting power in connection with the exchange by the Sole Shareholder of AARK ordinary shares for Class A ordinary shares pursuant to the AARK Exchange Agreement) and (2) in certain circumstances, including the threat of a hostile change of control of the Company, 51.0% of the total issued and outstanding Class A ordinary shares and Class V ordinary share voting together as a class; provided, however, that such proportionate reduction will not affect the voting rights of the Class V Ordinary Share in the event of (i) a threatened or actual Hostile Change of Control (as defined in the Business Combination Agreement) and/or (ii) the appointment and removal of a director on the Board.
+Immediately following the exchange of 9,500 AARK ordinary shares for 21,337,000 Exchanged Shares by the Sole Shareholder on April 5, 2024, the Sole Shareholder's beneficial ownership percentage of Class A ordinary shares remained at 73.8%, while his voting power increased to 72.0% of all votes attached to the total issued and outstanding Class A ordinary shares and the Class V Ordinary Share, subject to the special voting rights of the Class V Ordinary Share described above.
 The Class V Shareholder is owned by a business associate of the Sole Shareholder.
-The Sole Shareholder and have control over the Class V Shareholder, and the Class V Shareholder will not receive any compensation in connection with its ownership of the ATI Class V ordinary share.
-Although the Class V Shareholder is not required by contract or otherwise to vote in a manner that is beneficial to the Sole Shareholder and may vote the Class V Ordinary share in its sole discretion, given the business relationship between the Class V Shareholder and the Sole Shareholder.
-The ATI Class V ordinary share may not be transferred, and any attempted transfer of the ATI Class V ordinary share will be void.
+The Sole Shareholder does not have control over the Class V Shareholder, and the Class V Shareholder will not receive any compensation in connection with its ownership of the Class V Ordinary Share.
+Although the Class V Shareholder is not required by contract or otherwise to vote in a manner that is beneficial to the Sole Shareholder and may vote the Class V ordinary share in its sole discretion, given the business relationship between the Class V Shareholder and the Sole Shareholder, the Sole Shareholder believes that the Class V Shareholder could protect the interests of the Sole Shareholder from extraordinary events, such as a hostile takeover or board contest, prior to the exchange of AARK ordinary shares by the Sole Shareholder.
+The Class V Ordinary Share may not be transferred, and any attempted transfer of the Class V Ordinary Share will be void.